Posted in:

 The different types of ISA

-There are four mains types of ISA, They are:
+There are four main types of ISA:

-All four of the types shown above are ISAs you can take out personally for yourself.
+All four of the types shown above are ISAs you can open personally for yourself.
 The fifth type is the Junior ISA (JISA).
 Junior ISA is not the type of ISA you open in your name, but you have to initiate it on behalf of a young person under the age of 18 who is a resident of the UK.
 But let’s get back to the point in question – how many ISAs can I have?

 How many ISAs can one person have?